azsk/AzTS-docs/Scripts/Diagnostics/README.md

 <br/>

 ### Azure_VirtualMachine_SI_Enable_Antimalware
+- Note: Below functions can be used for Virtual Machines with 'Windows' OS type only.

 `Get-MDEPreferences()`
 <br />Purpose: While RDPed onto a VM, run this to show current configuration preferences for Microsoft Defender for Endpoint.